Mansoor Ali Khan (actor)

-Early life
+Early and personal life

-Mansoor Ali Khan was born in Dindigal, Tamil Nadu.
+Mansoor Ali Khan was born in Dindigul, Tamil Nadu.
 His parents are Meesaikaara Abdul Salam Rowther and Sagorammal.
+Mansoor Ali Khan has three sons and a daughter.

 Film career

-Khan has often played in antagonist roles and a few lead roles.
-He got a breakthrough role as an antagonist in Tamil cinema industry by the R.K.
-Selvamani directorial Captain Prabhakaran (1991) which became a blockbuster, hence fetching him a lot of acting opportunities.
-He did his acting course in Anupam Kher's acting school in Mumbai.
+Khan has often played antagonist roles and a few lead roles.
+He got a breakthrough role as an antagonist in Tamil cinema industry with the R.K.
+Selvamani directorial Captain Prabhakaran (1991) starring Vijayakanth which became a blockbuster, fetching him a lot of acting opportunities.
+He did an acting course in Anupam Kher's acting school in Mumbai.

+In 1993, he took a hero avatar through the film Rajadhi Raja Raja Kulothunga Raja Marthanda Raja Gambeera Kathavaraya Krishna Kamarajan.
+This movie was directed by Balu Anand and Mansoor Ali Khan composed the music too.
+He also starred in and produced the films Ravanan (1994) and Vaazhga Jananayagam (1996).

+He has worked in a large number of films directed by R. K. Selvamani in his career such as Captain Prabhakaran (1991), Chembaruthi (1992), Athiradi Padai (1994), Kanmani (1994), Raja Muthirai (1995), Makkal Aatchi (1995), Arasiyal (1997), Kuttrapathirikai (2007) and Pulan Visaranai 2 (2015).
+He also collaborated with the director K. S. Ravikumar such as Pistha (1997), Natpukkaga (1998), Padayappa (1999), Suyamvaram (1999), Minsara Kanna (1999), Paarai (2003) and Varalaru (2006).
+Most of his roles, he did was villainy, and in between, he did some character roles too.

+Later, he acted as lead roles in the comedy films such as Ennai Paar Yogam Varum (2007), Lollu Dha Dha Parak Parak (2013), Athiradi (2015) and Sarakku (2023).
+He played comedy roles with Kalyaan's directorial in Gulaebaghavali (2018), Jackpot (2019) and 80s Buildup (2023).

 Political career

 In his early career, Mansoor Ali Khan tried his hand at politics by supporting the Pattali Makkal Katchi (PMK).
 At the 1999 Indian general election in Tamil Nadu, he contested from Periyakulam as a candidate of the Puthiya Tamilagam (PT), he secured about one lakh votes and finished at the third position.
 At the 2009 Indian general election in Tamil Nadu, he stood as an independent candidate and the opposition pressed criminal charges against him for moving around in a vehicle with a propaganda banner breaching the moral conduct code.
 At the 2019 Indian general election in Tamil Nadu, he contested from Dindigul as a candidate of the Naam Tamilar Katchi (NTK).
-He quit the party later and formed his own political party 'Tamil Desiya Puligal'.